SO, SUCH, TOO, ENOUGT

 • Manuel worked so hard that he made himself sick.
 (Manuel trabajó tanto que terminó enfermándose)

-(Era un libro tan bueno que no pude dejar de leerlo)
+• The book was so good that I couldn't put it down.
+(El libro era tan bueno que no pude dejar de leerlo)

 (Estaba tan cansado/a que fui a dormir a las 7 de la tarde)